 Considering a boarding school option can be an emotionally difficult decision for both parents and students.
 Parting with family and friends and establishing new friendships doesn't come easily to everyone.
 So why even consider making such sacrifices?
 What is it about the boarding school experience that can complement your educational formation so well?
-Here we take a look at the value of the boarding environment using Salisbury as an example.
+Here, we take a look at the value of the boarding environment at Salisbury School.